MrFuguDataScience/SendDataFrom-R-Python-to-SQL-PSQL-Mongo/README.md

 `Python to Mysql, MongoDB,PostgreSQL`: `psycopg2` | `pyMongo` | `mysql-connect`

+`Python_to_mysql_configFiles.ipynb`: create config and ini files to hide your user credentials for login.

 **`--------PSQL related-----------`**

 `PSQL_JSON.ipynb`: send nested JSON to psql from python and make queries